okunishinishi/TouchTypeTraining/README.md

 TouchTypeTraining
 ==========

-A typing game written in javascript.
+A typing game written in JavaScript.

 Open the index.html with a browser and the game will begin.